emnify/product-docs/.github/vale/README.md

 Follow the instructions on the Vale website to [install the Vale command-line tool](https://vale.sh/docs/vale-cli/installation/).

 > [!IMPORTANT]
-> Make sure your local CLI version is **<=2.30.0** to match the existing directory structure and version running in the CI pipeline.
+> Make sure your local CLI version is **<=3.0.3** to match the existing directory structure and version running in the CI pipeline.

-If you have issues installing an older version of Vale, [run this workaround](https://gist.github.com/codebytere/54b5667e66ed18aeb1158495d95d5a66) for Homebrew.

 ## Run Vale

-Once you have Vale installed, you can run it locally using `vale <path to document>`.
+Once you have Vale installed, you can run it locally using `vale path/to/document`.

 For example, if you run the following example at the project root, it lints this file: